tasmota/docs/docs/Scripting-Language.md

 vmem = used heap ram by the script (psram if available)
 smem = used script (text) memory (psram if available)

 if the script init fails an error code is reported:
--1 = too many numerical variables defined
--2 = too many string variables defined
--3 = too many variables in total
 -4 = not enough memory
 -5 = variable name length too long in total
 -6 = too many arrays defined
 -7 = not enough memory

-you may increase the number of allowed variables with defines in user_config_override
+number of variables is only limited by RAM. you will probably get a memory error when you define to many variables. you may increase the number of allowed array and the maximum string size defines in user_config_override
 defaults and override defines:
-Number of total variables = 50  (#define MAXVARS)
-Number of string variables = 5  (#define MAXSVARS)
-Number of filters (arrays) = 5 (#define MAXFILT)
+Number of filters (arrays) = 5 (override #define MAXFILT)
-Max string size            = 20 (override with >D size up to 48)
+Max string size            = 20 (increase with >D size up to default default 48) (override #define SCRIPT_MAXSSIZE)